-While incidents of violence and crime on campus are low, there is always the potential when you are on campus or in the city for something to happen.
+While incidents of violence and crime on campus are rare, there is always the potential when you are on campus or in the city for something to happen.
 Campus Security, the Office of Student Rights & Responsibilities and other on and off campus services are here to support you if and when you need it.

 Please take a some time to review this important information:

 - Report any suspicious person or activity to Campus Security immediately.

 - In the parking lots you should always lock your car and remove all valuables or place them in the trunk.

 - Familiarize yourself with the campus so you know the route you want to take to get where you are going.